31 Jan Parshas Nitzavim – Vayeilech – Rosh Hashanah- Shema

 When we look at the brothers Jacob and Esau, we see that Esau was the sefirot of ‘might’ [left], and Jacob was from side of ‘loving kindness’ [right](although Jacob is best known for his ability to represent the sefirot of tiferet, beauty and harmony, on the middle axis of Truth, aka The Pillar of Torah).

-It is important here to know that Jacob acquired and integrated the intellectual faculties of Esau during their wrestling match (…they embraced).
+It is important here to know that Jacob acquired and integrated the intellectual faculties of Esau during their wrestling match (…they embraced) and continues to do so (in his role as the rectification of Esau) .
 He did not however acquire the emotive heart experiences of Esau.
 It was only later after Esau did tshuva and rectified his emotive or heart experiences that Jacob would then integrate those midos of his brother Esau.

-These rectified experiences, midos, the eventual rectified character traits of Esau, are powerful lights that are to become integrated into Jacob a.k.a ‘Yisroel’ at the time of the final stages of the coming of the Messianic era.
-When opposites become rectified and interincluded as one, the power is great.
+These rectified experiences of midos ( character traits) and the eventual rectified character traits of Esau are powerful lights that are to become integrated into Jacob a.k.a ‘Yisroel’ at the time of the final stages of the coming of the Messianic era.
+A ttime when opposites become rectified and interincluded as one.
+The power is great.

 In the understanding of bringing about Oneness, when we make Kiddush, we elevate the wine (one of the 7 liquids of the Torah) which represents the sefirot of might, and with the brucha which is chesed-loving kindness, we bring them together elevating them both higher to become rectified as one.

-The verse in Parshas Nitzavim 30; ‘…with all your heart and all your soul’, refer to a rectified state where the might of ‘…and all your might’ (as these concepts appear in the Shema) is integrated within the heart and soul, indicating an experience of a higher level of tshuvah come Mashiach.
+The verse in Parshas Nitzavim 30; ‘…with all your heart and all your soul’ refers to a rectified state where the might of ‘…and all your might’ (as these concepts appear in the Shema) is integrated within the heart and soul, indicating an experience of a higher level of tshuvah come Mashiach.

 Shona Tova